anilsah895/hybrid-music-search/README.md

 This script:

 - Downloads the assessment dataset from the provided S3 URL
-- Unwraps DynamoDB‑style `S/N/M/L/NULL` wrappers
+- Unwraps DynamoDB-style `S/N/M/L/NULL` wrappers
 - Writes one row per available audio variant
 - Groups siblings by `conversion_group_id`
 - Populates embeddings with a deterministic placeholder